Aven Nelson: Biography

 Colorado-Wyoming Academy of Science.
 In 1935, he became president of the American Society of Plant Taxonomists.

 Personal life

-In 1885, he married Celia Alice Calhoun (1860-1929).
+Nelson met Celia Alice Calhoun (1860-1929) soon after she arrived in Kirksville to attend college in the Fall of 1880.
+They married at the home of her parents near Kilwinning, Missouri on 1 September 1885.
 They were the parents of two children.
 In 1931, he married fellow botanist Ruth Elizabeth Ashton (1896-1987) in Santa Fe, New Mexico.
 He died in Colorado Springs, Colorado in 1952.
 The Aven Nelson Memorial Building on the campus of the University of Wyoming is named in his honor.